Data breaches are everywhere, and protecting sensitive information isn’t optional — it’s the difference between growth and irrelevance.

 Another significant overlap lies in their role in building trust and credibility with stakeholders.
 Whether a company achieves ISO 27001 certification or undergoes a SOC 2 audit, the result demonstrates a commitment to maintaining high standards of data security and compliance.

-This can be a strong selling point for businesses seeking to partner with clients, especially in industries where data protection is critical.
+This can be used as a strong selling point for businesses seeking to partner with clients, especially in industries where data protection is critical.

 Moreover, both ISO 27001 and SOC 2 encourage organizations to develop a culture of security awareness and accountability, ensuring that every team member understands their role in protecting sensitive information.